uiuc-ling-cl/uiuc-ling-cl.github.io/ling490_dsp/syllabus.md

 Grades will be assessed on a 100-point scale:

-* Lecture attendance, lab exercises, mid- and end-term assessment will make up 55% of the overall grade:
+* Lecture attendance, lab exercises, mid- and end-term assessments (via Moodle) will make up 55% of the overall grade:
 	* Attendance: **10%**
 	* Mid-term assessment: **7.5%**
 	* End-term assessment: **7.5%**